antoniobytedev-vitis/vitis-workshop/course/7. architecture design/exercise2/solution.md

 }
 ```

- By disabling loop flatten and adding the pipeline off directive in the outer loop we can make this design fully iterative.
+ By disabling loop flatten and adding the pipeline off directive in the outer loop we can make this design fully iterative,which reduces area but increments the number of cycles.

 3.
 ```cpp